snowdj/bradonomics.github.io/_pages/brown-autobiography.md

 Let me give a more meaningful answer to the question.
 Here's a crucial sentence I used earlier to sum up how three-year-old Joey managed to use an intonation of 'surprised disbelief'.
 "He hadn't learned it---he just looked it up and copied it---and the appropriate spotlight was determined by the very reason for the search. " Let me take the sentence part by part.

 <ol>
-<li><p>"He hadn't learned it. " So let's get rid of the ghost 'learn' and ask how children grow languages so fast.
+<li><p>"He hadn't learned it.
+"So let's get rid of the ghost 'learn' and ask how children grow languages so fast.
 And while we're at it, let's try to get rid of that overriding human bias and compare this with "How can a seed grow a flower so fast?"</p>

 <p>As complicated as the process is (for both flowers and languages), it all boils down to 'wind and niche'.
 With seeds, the 'wind' (water, sun, and soil) blows through the seed's characteristic 'niches' (its DNA), and the flowers just fall together.
 With languages, the 'wind' (experiences) blows through the brain's characteristic 'niches' (its neural trees and circuits), and the language just falls together.
 The children don't learn those unknowns created by linguists (like 'words' and 'rules') any more than seeds learn those unknowns created by botanists (like 'germinate', 'sprout', and 'bloom').
 Children, like seeds, can respond only to reality.
 They see something happen, and a neural tree grows.</p></li>